We would love to hear from you.

 Zebra Mussel Prevention Fund

-The current focus of the Fund is to hire an engineering firm to develop a feasibility study for an appropriate boat wash station at Burbank Park.
+The current focus of the Fund is to develop a feasibility study for an appropriate boat wash station at Burbank Park.
 It is critical to clean boats with water temperatures exceeding 140 degrees, which kills Zebra Mussel larvae (or veligers) that might hitchhike their way to Onota Lake on boats from contaminated waters.
 It is also critical to dispose of the wastewater in an environmentally sound manner.

 Learn more about LOPA’s Aquatic Invasive Species Management Plan